bcwaldon/klondike/docs/admin/node-management.md

 python contrib/cluster-info.py $CLUSTER
 ```

-Use the `aws` CLI tool to set the desired capacity to a higher value than was reported via `worker_asg_capacity`.
+Use the `aws` CLI tool to set the desired capacity to a lower value than was reported via `worker_asg_capacity`.
 This can also be done via the AWS Web Console:

 ```